 Prior to his joining GW, for the previous 17 years, Dean Feuer held positions at the National Research Council of the National Academies, most recently as the executive director of the Division of Behavioral and Social Sciences and Education.
 He also served as a senior analyst and project director at the US Congress Office of Technology Assessment.

-Feuer consults regularly to educational institutions and government in the US, Israel, Europe, and the Middle East.
+Feuer consults regularly to educational institutions and government in the US, Israel, Europe, Asia, and the Middle East.
 He has published in education, economics, and policy journals and has had reviews, essays, and poems in newspapers and magazines in Washington, Philadelphia, Los Angeles, and New York.
 He is also the host of the education podcast EdFix.
 Feuer is a fellow of the American Association for the Advancement of Science and of the American Educational Research Association.

 Education is the most important investment a society makes.
 Thanks to the remarkable capacity and caliber of our faculty, students and staff, we are ready to meet new challenges, using principles of innovation and collaboration as powerful engines of change.